 A student may repeat once any previously passed course.
 The student, however, will receive credit for the course only once.
 The grade from the first time the course was taken will remain on the student's permanent record.
 Hours attempted and quality points earned will be counted for both times the course is taken and will be included in the computation of the student's cumulative grade-point average.
 (A student may repeat a course previously failed until he passes it.
 However, all failing grades earned during earlier enrollment in the course remain on the student's permanent record and are included in the computation of the student's cumulative grade-point average.)

 Students may apply to receive credit hours for college courses taken through another accredited college or university if they earn a grade of C or higher.
 The grade and hours earned are entered on the student's transcript, but no quality points are given and the grade-point average is unaffected.
-Grades in courses taken by modern languages majors in fulfillment of their major requirement for foreign study are computed as part of their grade-point average.
-Grades in courses taught in a foreign country by Hampden-Sydney professors and courses offered in a program in which Hampden-Sydney College has policy-making and administrative oversight (e.g., the Virginia Program at Oxford) are also computed in the grade-point average.
+Grades in courses taught in a foreign country by Hampden-Sydney professors and courses offered in a program in which Hampden-Sydney College has policy-making and administrative oversight (e.g., the Virginia Program at Oxford) are computed in the grade-point average.
 Students receive credit only for courses which are equivalent to those available at Hampden-Sydney and which are not being presented toward a degree at any other college or university.
 Students receive no credit for online, correspondence or distance-learning courses.
 Students may use credit hours earned through another college or university, including summer courses, to satisfy core, major, or elective requirements of the Hampden-Sydney curriculum, provided that authorization is granted by the appropriate Hampden-Sydney department chair.
 A student who wishes to receive transfer credit for credits earned at another institution is responsible for providing the Registrar's Office with transcripts of the work promptly on completion of the coursework.
 To ensure transfer of credit for summer coursework taken elsewhere, a student must obtain departmental approval prior to enrollment.
 Dual enrollment credit courses are treated as transfer credit.

 During the summer before he enrolls, each new student receives from his advisor recommendations for first-semester courses and instructions on registering for courses online.
 Subsequently, he consults with his advisor on courses for each following semester and receives from the advisor the PIN which enables him to register online.